Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0011-dev-linter.md

 ## Decision Outcome

-Chosen option: ESLint, because it has almost only pros and has been used before.
+Chosen option: "ESLint", because it has almost only pros and has been used before.

 ### Positive Consequences